 Who can use STAN Planner?

-Nearly all undergraduate majors will have access to STAN Planner.
-Minors are not currently available.
-Download a list of undergraduate majors and available catalog years (also known as requirement term).
+Nearly all undergraduate majors and minors have access to STAN Planner.
+Download a list of undergraduate majors/minors and available catalog years (also known as requirement term).

 How it works

 STAN Planner is a planning tool while the STAN Degree Progress remains the authoritative source for all graduation requirements.
-Some requirements cannot be accounted for in STAN Planner, such as GPA requirements, the multicultural requirement, and units in residence.
+Some requirements cannot be accounted for in STAN Planner, such as GPA requirements and units in residence.

 Tip: It is recommended that students and advisors run an Advising Report with Planned courses from within STAN Planner to ensure all degree requirements are being met.